aparnapadhy/Blog-Admin-Dashboard/README.md

 ### Search & Filters

-* Search by blog title
+* Search by blog title and author
 * Filter by status

 ### Pagination